 In a raised-bed garden, wood or bark chips make excellent mulch between the boxes.
 Apply three to four inches deep to control weeds.
 At this depth, chips also prevent soil compaction from foot traffic, allowing crop roots to spread out under the walkways.
 [Figure 3]

 When placed on the soil surface as mulch, wood/bark chips do not tie-up soil nitrogen.
-Do not use fine sawdust for mulch, because it could create carbon to nitrogen imbalance.
+Do not use fine sawdust for mulch because it can create carbon to nitrogen imbalances.

 Black or colored plastic mulch is extensively used in commercial tomato, pepper, and melon production in Colorado.
 It merits consideration for the tomato family (tomatoes, peppers, eggplant) and the vine crops (cucumbers, summer and winter squash, pumpkins, watermelons, cantaloupes and other melons).
 Because it warms the soil, it is undesirable for other crops.

-The plastic warms the soil allowing for earlier crop growth.
-Along the Colorado Front Range, crops average two to three weeks earlier production and produce higher yields.
-In cooler locations, crops could be three to over four weeks earlier in production.
+Along the Colorado Front Range, crops average 2-3 weeks earlier production and produce higher yields.
+In cooler locations, crops could be three to more than four weeks earlier in production.

 The black plastic mulch also controls weeds and reduces the need for irrigation.
 Because there is no surface evaporation of water, it is easy to over-irrigate crops.

 - Prepare the soil and irrigation system.
 Drip irrigation with a soaker-type hose works well.
 Slightly mound the soil so the plastic makes direct contact with the ground.

 - Cover the growing bed with the plastic.
 Bury all edges two to four inches.
 On a raised-bed box made with lumber, staple the plastic on the sides of the box.